-It takes a lot of ability to produce enough energy to kill on contact, which is what you should be looking for.
+You’ll need significant amounts of practice to produce enough energy to kill an animal, which is what you should be looking for.
 Rabbits and pheasants may be the best targets, but both appear to freeze when they realize the predator is near, allowing you a better chance.

 Pigeons and squirrels are both good animals to hunt as well.
 Slingshots are best for a small game in close distances.
-Accuracy is more important with a slingshot than with a rifle or a shotgun, so it is highly important to get close to your animal.
+Accuracy is more important with a slingshot than with a rifle or a shotgun, so it’s essential to get at least 10-15 feat close to your animal.

 Somewhat bigger prey, including ducks and geese, can also be taken with a slingshot.
 While it is important for any prey to reach a headshot, it is much more important for these larger species.

-An incorrect shot of a squirrel will wound it, enabling you to close the gap and kill it with, say, a knife.
-An incorrect shot of a goose can at best result in a wild bird running, and worst, well, angry geese wings snapping your arms.
+An bad shot of a squirrel will wound it, enabling you to close the gap and kill it with, say, a knife.
+An bad shot of a goose can at best result in a wild bird running, and worst, well, angry geese trying to take your eyeballs out.

-Either way, prepare and practice until you know for sure that you’re going to strike the head on the first strike.
+Either way, prepare and practice until you know for sure that you’re going to strike the head on the first hit.

 Don’t hunt unless you know you’re precise enough to strike a one-inch target within ten yards on any of your targets.
 And if you have more effective weapons along with the abilities and skills you need, you shouldn’t depend on them.